JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## Refresh tokens for VCS Roots

 If you have a connection to a Bitbucket Cloud or GitLab VCS Root configured in TeamCity, you no longer need to enter your password when creating new entities (projects, build configurations, or VCS Roots) via this connection.
-Refreshable tokens are now enabled by default for such VCS Roots.
+Refreshable tokens are now enabled by default for these VCS Roots.
 Such tokens are refreshed more frequently than passwords or access tokens, therefore providing a more secure connection.

 ## Restricted access token